Carroll Shelby: Other projects

-Shelby licensed his name to many products outside of the automotive industry.
-Currently, his name and other trademarks associated with him are licensed to other companies by Carroll Shelby Licensing, a subsidiary of holding company Carroll Shelby International.
+Shelby licensed his name to many non-automotive products.
+His name and other trademarks associated with him are licensed to other companies by Carroll Shelby Licensing, a subsidiary of holding company Carroll Shelby International.

-Carroll Shelby's name is associated with a chili fixings kit.
-The kit consists of spices in several packets, which used to come in a brown paper bag, but now comes in a box.
-On the side of the bag was a story related by Shelby cooking chili during his racing days.
+Shelby, a founder of the Terlingua International Chili Championship in Terlingua, Texas, lent his name to a chili fixings kit consisting of spices in several packets that used to come in a brown paper bag, but now comes in a box.
+On the side of the bag was a story from Shelby about cooking chili during his racing days.
 On the front of the bag was a depiction of a big western black hat, a trademark piece of clothing for Shelby.
-He was a founder of the Terlingua International Chili Championship in Terlingua, Texas.
 The product has since been bought by Reily Products who have discontinued the inclusion of a separate salt packet.

-In 1967, Shelby marketed a men's grooming product, the "Carroll Shelby's Pit-Stop ... a Real Man's Deodorant" that was promoted in car magazines.
+In 1967, Shelby marketed "Carroll Shelby's Pit-Stop ... a Real Man's Deodorant" that was promoted in car magazines.

-Shelby was the initial partner of Dan Gurney in establishing Gurney's All American Racers.
+Shelby was the initial partner of Dan Gurney in Gurney's All American Racers.

-Donzi Marine developed the Donzi Shelby 22 GT, a 22 ft speedboat based on their Classic line of boats in collaboration with Carroll Shelby.
+Donzi Marine developed the Donzi Shelby 22 GT, a 22 ft speedboat based on their Classic line of boats in collaboration with Shelby.

-Carroll Shelby produced a line of eight-spoke alloy wheels for Saab automobiles in the early to mid-1980s.
+Shelby produced a line of eight-spoke alloy wheels for Saab automobiles in the early to mid-1980s.
 They were available in gold (Goldvane), hammered silver (Silvervane) finish, and a black hammered finish.
 These wheels were available through Saab dealers and could be fitted to Saab 99 and Saab 900 models manufactured through 1987.

 Shelby supported a project with Rucker Performance Motorcycles to manufacture 12 Shelby motorcycles that were designed by William Rucker.

-In 2008 Shelby was awarded the 2008 Automotive Executive of the Year Award.
+In 2008, Shelby was awarded the 2008 Automotive Executive of the Year Award.

 Shelby established the Carroll Shelby Children's Foundation to cover medical bills of children who have heart disease but are unable to pay for treatment.

+In 2008, Shelby began funding scholarships for the automotive program at Northeast Texas Community College, the local community college in his hometown of Leesburg, which renamed the program for him.
+The Carroll Shelby Foundation continues to fund scholarships and the program.

 Memoir

-Shelby wrote his memoir called The Carroll Shelby Story published in 1967 by Pocket Books.
+Shelby's memoir, The Carroll Shelby Story, was published in 1967 by Pocket Books.
 In 2019, the book was re-released by Graymalkin Media for the opening of Ford v Ferrari, a 2019 American sports drama film.
-The memoir describes his days as a race car driver, the challenges, the victories, and the crashes — the worst of which he describes as an “explosion.”
-The memoir also discusses the genesis for the revolutionary car he created, the Shelby Cobra.
+The memoir describes his days as a race car driver and the genesis of the Shelby Cobra.